-87. The Defendants failed to exercise due care under the circumstances, and their negligence includes the following acts and omissions:

-a. failing to properly and thoroughly test INVOKANA before releasing the drug to market;

-b. failing to properly and thoroughly analyze the data resulting from the premarketing tests of INVOKANA;

-c. failing to conduct sufficient post-market testing and surveillance of INVOKANA;

-d. designing, manufacturing, marketing, advertising, distributing, and selling INVOKANA to consumers, including Plaintiff, without an adequate warning of the significant and dangerous risks of INVOKANA and without proper instructions to avoid foreseeable harm;

-e. failing to accompany their product with proper or adequate warnings or labeling regarding adverse side effects and health risks associated with the use of INVOKANA and the comparative severity of such adverse effects;

-f. failing to provide warnings, instructions or other information that accurately reflected the symptoms, scope, and severity of the side effects and health risks, including but not limited to those associated with the severity of INVOKANA's effect on renal function;

-g. failing to adequately warn users, consumers, and physicians about the need to monitor renal function in patients that do not already suffer from renal impairment;
+- 87. The Defendants failed to exercise due care under the circumstances, and their negligence includes the following acts and omissions: - a. failing to properly and thoroughly test INVOKANA before releasing the drug to market; - b. failing to properly and thoroughly analyze the data resulting from the premarketing tests of INVOKANA; - c. failing to conduct sufficient post-market testing and surveillance of INVOKANA; - d. designing, manufacturing, marketing, advertising, distributing, and selling INVOKANA to consumers, including Plaintiff STEPHEN WILEY, without an adequate warning of the significant and dangerous risks of INVOKANA and without proper instructions to avoid foreseeable harm; - e. failing to accompany their product with proper or adequate warnings or labeling regarding adverse side effects and health risks associated with the use of INVOKANA and the comparative severity of such adverse effects; - f. failing to provide warnings, instructions or other information that accurately reflected the symptoms, scope, and severity of the side effects and health risks, including but not limited to those associated with the severity of INVOKANA's effect on renal function; - g. failing to adequately warn users, consumers, and physicians about the need to monitor renal function in patients that do not already suffer from renal impairment;

-h. failing to exercise due care when advertising and promoting INVOKANA; and i. negligently continuing to manufacture, market, advertise, and distribute INVOKANA after the Defendants knew or should have known of its adverse effects.

-88. Defendants knew and/or should have known that it was foreseeable that consumers such as Plaintiff would suffer injuries as a result of Defendants' failure to exercise ordinary care in the manufacturing, marketing, labeling, distribution and sale of INVOKANA.

-89. Plaintiff did not know the nature and extent of the injuries that could result from ingestion and use of INVOKANA.

-90. Defendants' negligence was the proximate cause of the injuries, harm, and economic losses that Plaintiff suffered, and will continue to suffer, as described herein.

-91. Defendants' conduct, as described above, was reckless.
-Defendants' actions and inaction risked the lives of consumers and users of their products, including Plaintiff.

-92. As a foreseeable, direct, and proximate consequence of Defendants' actions, omissions, and misrepresentations, Plaintiff had diabetic ketoacidosis and other related health complications.
-In addition, Plaintiff requires and will continue to require healthcare and services.
-Plaintiff has incurred and will continue to incur medical and related expenses.
-Plaintiff also has suffered and will continue to suffer diminished capacity for the enjoyment of life, a diminished quality of life, increased risk of premature death, aggravation of preexisting conditions, activation of latent conditions, and other losses and damages.
-Plaintiff's direct medical losses and costs include physician care, monitoring, and treatment.
-Plaintiff has incurred and will continue to incur mental and physical pain and suffering.
+- h. failing to exercise due care when advertising and promoting INVOKANA; and - negligently continuing to manufacture, market, advertise, and distribute INVOKANA after the Defendants knew or should have known of its adverse effects. - 88.
+Defendants knew and/or should have known that it was foreseeable that consumers such as Plaintiff STEPHEN WILEY would suffer injuries as a result of Defendants' failure to exercise ordinary care in the manufacturing, marketing, labeling, distribution and sale of INVOKANA. - 89.
+Plaintiff STEPHEN WILEY did not know the nature and extent of the injuries that could result from ingestion and use of INVOKANA. - 90.
+Defendants' negligence was the proximate cause of the injuries, harm, and economic losses that Plaintiff STEPHEN WILEY suffered, and will continue to suffer, as described herein. - 91.
+Defendants' conduct, as described above, was reckless.
+Defendants' actions and inaction risked the lives of consumers and users of their products, including Plaintiff STEPHEN WILEY. - 92.
+As a foreseeable, direct, and proximate consequence of Defendants' actions, omissions, and misrepresentations, Plaintiff STEPHEN WILEY had an amputation, and other related health complications.
+In addition, Plaintiff STEPHEN WILEY requires and will continue to require healthcare and services.
+Plaintiff STEPHEN WILEY has incurred and will continue to incur medical and related expenses.
+Plaintiff STEPHEN WILEY also has suffered and will continue to suffer diminished capacity for the enjoyment of life, a diminished quality of life, increased risk of premature death, aggravation of preexisting conditions, activation of latent conditions, and other losses and damages.
+Plaintiff STEPHEN WILEY'S direct medical losses and costs include physician care, monitoring, and treatment.
+Plaintiff STEPHEN WILEY has incurred and will continue to incur mental and physical pain and suffering.

-WHEREFORE, Plaintiff respectfully requests that this Court enter judgment in Plaintiff's favor for compensatory and punitive damages, together with interest, costs herein incurred, attorneys' fees, and all such other and further relief as this Court deems just and proper.
-Plaintiff also demands that the issues contained herein be tried by a jury.
+WHEREFORE, Plaintiff STEPHEN WILEY respectfully requests that this Court enter judgment in Plaintiff STEPHEN WILEY'S favor for compensatory and punitive damages, together with interest, costs herein incurred, attorneys' fees, and all such other and further relief as this Court deems just and proper.
+Plaintiff STEPHEN WILEY also demands that the issues contained herein be tried by a jury.

+COUNT VII

-COUNT VII BREACH OF IMPLIED WARRANTY
+BREACH OF IMPLIED WARRANTY